 Import bookmarks, history, and passwords from other browsers in Safari on Mac

-If Google Chrome or Mozilla Firefox has been your default browser, you can automatically import bookmarks, history, and (for Firefox) passwords when you first start using Safari, or manually import them later.
+If Google Chrome or Mozilla Firefox is your default browser, you can automatically import your bookmarks, history, and passwords when you first start using Safari, or manually import them later.

-You can also import bookmarks that were exported in HTML format from Safari, Microsoft Internet Explorer, Netscape Navigator, OmniWeb, Google Chrome, and Mozilla Firefox.
+You can also import bookmarks that were exported in HTML format from Safari, Microsoft Internet Explorer, Netscape Navigator, OmniWeb, Mozilla Firefox, and Google Chrome.

 Imported bookmarks appear after your existing bookmarks.

 Imported history appears with your existing history.